kubewarden/docs/docs/distributing-policies/secure-supply-chain.md

     environment: production
 ```

-### How to use a signature verification configuration file to check a policy OCI artifact
+### Using a signature verification configuration file to check a policy OCI artifact

-You can test if a given policy passes signature verification using the verification config file.
+You can test if a policy passes verification using the verification config file.
 Use the `--verification-config-path`  flag of the `kwctl verify` command

 ```console